Table of contents

 9. Unplug restaurant phones before the ceremony and during speeches

 The last thing you want is to have your restaurant phone line ring in the middle of a toast.
 Remember to turn off your regular business phones and send everything to voicemail during the event.

-You can even set a special voicemail message for those hours, explaining your business is closed for a private event and advising when you’ll be open to take calls.
+You can even set a special voicemail message for those hours, explaining your business is closed for a private event and advising when you will be open to take calls.
 Tools for taking and tracking orders digitally may be helpful if your business will be partially open during the event, allowing your team to continue handling orders without any interruption to the nuptials.

-10. Find ways to personalise the menu
+10. Find ways to personalize the menu

 Get the right tools to open up new streams of revenue

-Square offers a full suite of tools to help you manage the logistics, planning and operational tasks needed to transform your bar or restaurant into a part-time wedding venue.
+Square offers a full suite of tools to help you manage the logistics, planning, and operational tasks needed to transform your bar or restaurant into a part-time wedding venue.